 It's hard to answer these questions at this point.
 The law is relatively new, and there are many road bumps that could derail implementation along the way.
 Until we can see the law in action and how it will be funded, the best we can do is wait.

-If you are charged with a felony or violent crime, contact The Law Office of Shane Phelps, P.C. immediately.
+If you are charged with a felony or violent crime, contact Shane Phelps Law. immediately.
 Our firm has the skill and experience you need to protect your rights.